-These changes have had the overall financial effect of increasing the total annual depreciation for other land and buildings from £2,388,490 to £2,545,865 however, by regulation depreciation has no effect on taxation.
+In 2020/21 the following groups of properties were re-valued at 1 April as part of the rolling programme and/or the remaining useful lives assigned to them were changed.
+These changes have had the overall financial effect of reducing the total annual depreciation for other land and buildings however, by regulation depreciation has no effect on taxation.